Separation and Divorce

 Testifying against a partner or ex-partner is not easy, but it is often the best way to prove that a crime has occurred.
 The judge can make special arrangements to make testifying easier for you.
 For example, you could testify with someone you trust by your side or by video conference from outside the courtroom.

-Protection if the person is not convicted
+Protection even if the person is not convicted

-You can request a peace bond, commonly called an “810”.
-This involves convincing the court that you are afraid your partner or ex-partner will harm you or your family, damage your property, or share an intimate image of you.
-If the judge grants the peace bond, your partner or ex-partner will have to respect certain conditions, for example, not being allowed to contact you.
+If the judge grants the peace bond, your partner or ex-partner will have to respect certain conditions, for example, not being allowed to contact you or your child.

 You also have options if your partner or ex-partner is not allowed to have firearms, but you fear that they may access someone else’s firearms.
 You can ask the court for an “emergency limitation on access order”.
 The court may set rules on how this other person stores or uses their firearms, for up to 30 days.
 You can make this request anonymously.
 To obtain this order, you need to prove that the restrictions are necessary to immediately protect your safety or the safety of others.